camunda/camunda-bpm-platform/spin/docs/get-started/index.md

-#Getting stated using Spin
+#Getting started using Spin

-Spin can be used in any java-based application by adding the following maven dependency to your `pom.xml` file:
+Spin can be used in any Java-based application by adding the following maven dependency to your `pom.xml` file:

 ```xml